Many capable students miss out on OC due to a lack of preparation. We double your child’s chance to get an offer.

 The program includes 5 mock tests spread throughout the entire program and each test is accompanied with comprehensive feedback.

-However, many of our students start tutoring from year 3.
+However, many of our students start tutoring from the beginning of year 3.
 In Year 3 we strengthen their maths and English and bring to an advanced level of both subjects.

 Exam Techniques